rbundock/rbundock.github.io/_blog/IT-leaders-wanting-to-stay-on-top-should-watch-these-topics.md

+---
+layout: post
-# IT leaders wanting to stay on top should watch these topics
+title:  "IT leaders wanting to stay on top should watch these topics"
-IT leaders
+---
 IT leaders are expected to keep abreast on the goings-on in the industry.
 But with so many new products, processes and theories being developed, it can be difficult to know what deserves their attention most.
 Here is a list of topics that commonly cause a buzz.

 ## The cloud